 Before looking at what goes where, give your wardrobe a good clean.

 It’s tempting to put everything back where it was, and if that worked, then go for it.
 But if you’ve stumbled across this article, then you’re probably looking for a change.
-If you’re adding summer clothes back into your wardrobe, think is there a way you can use the space better?
+Is there a way you can use the space better?

 It might be putting the items you love the most in the easiest to reach section.
 Or is it a case of getting extra storage boxes so you can keep the space neat and tidy?